Polychromic Objectives for Reinforcement Learning: Reinforcing Exploration During RLFT

 This setup contrasts with \citet{tang2025optimizinglanguagemodelsinference}, which employs trajectory-specific baselines leading to leave-one-out advantages of the form $f(s_0,\tau_{1:n})-f(s_0,\tau_{1:i-1},\tau_{i+1:n})$; the update for trajectory $\tau_i$ depends on a baseline computed from the remaining trajectories, yielding individualized credit assignment.
 In our case, a uniform baseline provides a common update signal to all trajectories in the set, enabling optimization with respect to the quality of the entire \emph{set} of trajectories.
 In other words, by definition, set RL does not distinguish between trajectories within a set, but instead optimizes the policy by comparing across sets as a whole.
-Note that the set RL framework can still be used to optimize the standard RL objective by choosing $f(s_0, \tau_{1:n}) = \frac{1}{n}\sum_{i=1}^n R(\tau_i)$.
-However, the framework allows for a broader class of objectives, such as inference-time objectives ~\citep{tang2025optimizinglanguagemodelsinference} and objectives that induce exploration as we will show in \S\ref{subsec: eg_polychromic_objective}.
+The framework allows for a broader class of objectives, such as inference-time objectives ~\citep{tang2025optimizinglanguagemodelsinference} and objectives that induce exploration as we will show in \S\ref{subsec: eg_polychromic_objective}.

 Before we move on to our proposed algorithm, it is helpful to construct a notion of value functions in the framework of set reinforcement learning i.e., the expected sum of rewards as specified by the objective.
 We do so in a simplified (but impractical) setting.
 Suppose that at every state $s$ encountered during an on-policy rollout, we can sample a set of $n$ actions, $a_{1:n} \sim \pi_\theta(\cdot \mid s)$, which lead to $n$ trajectories stemming out of every state that branch out at every timestep.
 Then, given this set of actions, $a_{1:n}$, taken from the state $s$, the policy gets the set reward $f(s, a_{1:n})$ with respect to the objective function $f$.
 Although such a setup is impractical for long-horizon tasks, analyzing it will help us better understand what set RL algorithms should aim to achieve.